 How to get connected…

-In Munich, several amateur radio relays are active on VHF and UHF.
-Throughout the city, these repeaters can be reached easily:
+Several amateur radio relays are active on VHF and UHF in Munich.
+Throughout the city, these FM-repeaters can be reached easily:

 - DB0EL Munich Olympic Tower, TX: 439.275 (Shift -7.6 MHz, CTCSS 123 Hz)

-There is also a relay on the Zugspitze (100 km south of Munich, 2960 m above NN, covering large parts of Upper Bavaria):
+There is a FM relay on the Zugspitze (100 km south of Munich, 2960 m above NN, covering large parts of Upper Bavaria):

 - DB0ZU/2, TX 145.725 (Shift -600 kHz)